saeyslab/nichenetr/vignettes/ligand_target_signaling_path.md

 ## 6 SMAD2 TNC   regnetwork_source regnetwork     regulatory
 ```

+For information of all mentioned data sources in the source column (link
+to the website of the database, etc), see [Data source
+information](data_sources.xlsx)

+### Export to Cytoscape

 Export the following to e.g. Cytoscape for exploration of the networks

 ``` r